mctrl-io/mctrl/README.md

   Stage.
 Stages such as dispersal are not on the roadmap, as the MetaMission is built to keep on going.

 Local Empowerment Fund
-  Missionaries draw a daily reward, which they deserve for their work, at a rate established during the mission planning phase.
-If the CTRL token appreciates above the exchange rate at the time of the missionary's deployment, the excess amount will flow automatically into a fund dedicated to Local Empowerment for that mission field.
+  Missionaries in the field draw a daily reward, at a rate established during the mission planning phase.
+If the CTRL token appreciates above the exchange rate at the time of the missionary's deployment, the excess amount will flow automatically into a fund dedicated to Local Empowerment for that mission.

   Often, the mission will call for minting a native token for the natives (!) and channeling the money in the Local Empowerment Fund to their new DAO, which then controls all spending by self-governance and consensus.
 This is the case with Mission 2 (see SLABDAO), for example.

+  Furthermore, the locals are empowered (and encouraged) to start their own missions using their own native token and DAO, and we'll gladly help them.
+  Again, this is the case with Mission 2 (see Builder's Paradise), where missionaries help the residents of Slab City start their own enterprises, leasing land to foreigners, and then offering customers everything from infrastructure and construction to supply chain logistics and international commerce -- to make everyone's greatest dreams reality, on the ground, for the mutual benefit of all IRL.

 Validation
   Validators are randomly-chosen people on the mission field at Level 2 or